- The Meaning of Due Diligence

 The goal of such a thorough external analysis is to identify potential threats and opportunities in the market that could either positively or negatively affect the success of the investment.
 It’s also important to compare your external analysis with the seller’s expectations and assumptions.
 If your findings indicate that the seller has over-ambitious expectations, then you may be able to use this information to negotiate more favorable deal terms.
 Keep in mind that the external aspect of diligence should be forward-thinking.
 Not only should you consider an investment’s current external environment, but also consider how those external elements will likely change and evolve in the long term.
 An investment is a long-term commitment, therefore you should approach due diligence with a forward-thinking mindset.

 Despite the importance of a comprehensive external analysis, it’s often more important to conduct a thorough internal analysis that dives into the bones of the investment.
 From intellectual property and legal concerns to financial records and cash flow to quality of earnings and business plans—you should carefully analyze each aspect that makes up the investment.
-You should also consider ownership status when considering the investment context of the deal.
-Are there current stockholders or equity holders that influence your stake of ownership in the investment?

 While the principles of an external audit easily apply to various investment sectors, variables to be considered in an internal analysis will vary greatly depending on the type of investment under consideration.

 To help you hone your due diligence activities accordingly, let’s break down the unique internal aspects of due diligence as it applies to various sectors.

 M&A Due Diligence

 Mergers and acquisitions typically involve a hefty due diligence process.
 Among the many factors to consider when evaluating a potential merger or acquisition, synergy potential, financials, organizational structure and workforce, production capabilities and suppliers, and legal issues are some of the most important.